ignabelitzky/gui-simple-calculator/README.md

 ![Img 2](https://github.com/ignabelitzky/gui-simple-calculator/blob/main/screenshots/screenshot_img2.png)

 ## Contributing
 This piece of software is far for complete so pull requests are welcome.
-For major changes, please open an issue first to discuss what you wold like to change.
+For major changes, please open an issue first to discuss what would you like to change.

 ## License
 GNU Lesser General Public License v2.1